Australian ECEC providers struggle with childcare staff shortages

 The latest data from the national agency that regulates early childhood education, The Australian Children’s Education & Care Quality Authority (ACECQA), reports that 8.1% of childcare providers operated with a staffing waiver in the first quarter of 2022.
 This means that services could not meet the legal requirement for suitably qualified early childhood teachers on staff.

 The Australian Government recently promised Australian families more affordable early childhood education and care.
-According to projections, Australia faces a skills shortage in key sectors, including our sector, which may pose challenges to the proposed childcare reforms.
+According to projections, Australia faces a skills shortage in key sectors.
+This includes our sector, which may pose challenges to the proposed childcare reforms.

 According to data from the National Skills Commission, May 2022 saw a record number of jobs in early childhood education and care available, exhibiting a more than double increase in the last three years.